Bhakti-rasäyana

 He chose to incarnate as compassion personified in order to

-benefit the world in the troubled Age of Kali (our current epoch, the
+benefit the world in the troubled Age of Kali (our current

 age of quarrel and hypocrisy).